-5.0 LEGAL IMPLICATIONS

-The steps being taken fall within the provisions of an existing section 106 agreement.

-6.0 EQUAL OPPORTUNITY IMPLICATIONS

-There are none arising directly from this report.
-The date by which the School is to secure alternative parking is 17th December 2014.
-In the event that the School is unable to secure alternative suitable parking the School will be unable to take nursery children from the next following academic year.
-It is considered there is ample time available for the School to make these arrangements clear to parents and prospective parents of pupils of the nursery school.
+- 5.0 LEGAL IMPLICATIONS The consequences of breaching the agreement by the failure to meet the 6 month deadline set out in the notice and within the existing section 106 agreement.
+Under section 106(5) of the Town and Country Planning Act 1990 a planning obligation made under section 106 may be enforced by injunction.
+Whilst it is possible to seek an injunction to prevent an apprehended breach of control before it occurs (as opposed to an injunction granted following a breach and preventing its continuance) such injunctions are rare and less likely to be granted unless there is compelling evidence that the breach is about to occur and will result in significant damage. - 6.0 EQUAL OPPORTUNITY IMPLICATIONS There are none arising directly from this report.
+The date by which the School was to secure alternative parking was the 17th December 2014.
+The School has secured alternative suitable parking, consequently the School can take new nursery children from September 2015.
 The terms of the Section 106 Agreement are considered reasonable and well balanced with the interests of those residents within the locality and necessary in the interests of highway safety.
-In any event, having regard for the information provided by the School to the Council the School should be able to meet the 17 December 2014 deadline.

-7.0 ENVIRONMENTAL IMPACT

-None arising from this report.

-8.0 WARD(S) AFFECTED

-St Matthews

-9.0 CONSULTEES

-None.

-10.0 CONTACT OFFICER

-Andrew White - 01922 652609 Development Management

-11.0 BACKGROUND PAPERS

-Planning permission 08/0520/FL and Section 106 Agreement dated 16 July 2010
+Furthermore, the School agreed to the terms of the Section 106 Agreement by entering into it.
+The School has been able to provide sufficient information to the Council to satisfy the terms of the Section 106 agreement.
+Consequently, injunctive action will not now be required to prevent the School from taking in new pupils at the beginning of the next academic year. - 7.0 ENVIRONMENTAL IMPACT None arising from this report. - 8.0 WARD(S) AFFECTED St Matthews - 9.0 CONSULTEES None. - 10.0 CONTACT OFFICER Andrew White 01922 652609 Development Management - 11.0 BACKGROUND PAPERS Planning permission 08/0520/FL and Section 106 Agreement dated 16 July 2010